Alicia Gali: Alleged rape in Le Méridien hotel

 Alicia Gali had been working as a beauty salon manager in the Le Méridien Al Aqah Beach Resort, Fujairah.
 She spent an evening drinking with three co-workers.
 She claimed that when she woke up the next day, she was "naked, with broken ribs and massive bruising" but admitted she had no memory of the night before.
 Her co-workers denied under oath that there was any assault, and testified in court that Gali consented to have sex with them.
 They allege that her injuries were caused by her falling whilst dancing on a table.

 Jail period

 Following the alleged rape, Gali contacted an Australian consular officer in neighbouring Dubai.
 She was not warned that unproven rape complaints could lead to sex outside marriage charges under the local law.
 Gali had reported the alleged rape to the local police.
 However, the men testified in court that the sex was consensual and no evidence could be provided that rape occurred.
 Gali and the accused men were arrested and all were sentenced to imprisonment for a period of 12 months for having an extra-matrimonial sexual relationship.
-She was released from prison after eight months on March 2009.
+She was released from prison after eight months in March 2009.